Mexican Chocolate Mousse recipe

 Silky & Cinnamon-y

 A classic combination of orange, cinnamon and chocolate (with just a little kick of heat) rounded out our three-flavor dessert tray for our end of meal port tasting.
-I opted for an easy “cheat” using instant pudding mix due to the high amount of dishes I was creating.
+I opted for an easy “hack” using instant pudding mix due to the high amount of dishes I was creating.

 Wine Pairing

-Specialty Ingredients
+Special Ingredients

-Instant Pudding MIx
+Instant Pudding Mix

 Equipment